centreon/nagiosToCentreon/README.md

         -p (--prefix)      Add a prefix before commands, contacts, templates, groups, etc.
         -h (--help)        Usage help

-Note : Services by hostgroups will be transformed.
-A template of service will be created using old service definition and a unitary service by host (for all hosts linked to the hostgroup) will be created linked to the previous service template.

 To run the script please use the following command:

     $ perl nagios_reader_to_centreon_clapi.pl --config /usr/local/nagios/etc/ > /tmp/centreon_clapi_import_commands.txt